patbosc/patbosc/README.md

 ### Hi there 👋 I am Patric.
-I work with dotnet and c# and Microsoft Azure.
+I work with dotnet and Microsoft Azure.

 <!--
 **patbosc/patbosc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.